Deltares/hydromt/docs/user_guide/methods_stats.rst

 Skill statistics
 ----------------

-HydroMT provides different functions to apply :ref:`Model skill statistics <Statistics>` to compare model results with observations.
+HydroMT provides different functions to apply :ref:`model skill statistics <Statistics>` to compare model results with observations.
 The following statistics are available:

 - Absolute and percentual bias